miopio/dvia-2018/1.mapping-time/README.md

 }
 ```

-The object returned by *clock()* also provides a mechanism for measuring the current time in terms of the various cyclic features of the day/year.
+The object returned by *clock()* also provides a mechanism for measuring the current time in terms of the cyclic features of a day/year.
 By accessing fields of its `progress` attribute, you can get the fraction of various periods that have elapsed before the current moment.
 The clock represents progress as a number between *0* and *1* for each of: `year`, `season`, `month`, `week`, `day`, `halfday`, `hour`, `min`, and `sec`.

-For instance, if you wanted be fairly literal and draw a progress bar for the day, try drawing a black rectangle whose width is proportional to the ‘doneness’ of the current 24-hour cycle:
+For instance, if you wanted to be fairly literal and draw a progress bar for the day, try drawing a black rectangle whose width is proportional to the ‘doneness’ of the current 24-hour cycle:

 ```js
 function draw(){